zyrakq/stackbuilder/docs/config.md

 1. **Existence Check**: All specified paths must exist or be creatable
 2. **Minimum Requirements**: At least one environment OR one extension must be specified (either globally or per-environment)
 3. **Component Validation**: Base directory must contain valid components, environment and extension directories must exist if specified
-4. **Combos Validation**: Extension combinations must reference valid extension names separated by '+'
+4. **Combos Validation**: Named combinations must reference valid extension names defined in available extensions

 ## Default Values